hamaxx/gracevisor/README.md

   - **stdout_log_file**: Log file for *stdout*.
 This is a path relative to gracevisord working dir not **log_dir**.

   - **stderr_log_file**: Log file for *stderr*.
 This is a path relative to gracevisord working dir not **log_dir**.

+  - **max_log_size:** Max size for log files (in megabytes).
+If not specified this option will be inherited from global logger config.

+  - **max_logs_kept:** Maximum number of logs to be kept after log rotation.
+If not specified this option will be inherited from global logger config.

+  - **max_log_age:** Maximum log age before rotating it.
+If not specified this option will be inherited from global logger config.

 ## TODO